polarisXD/Assignment-1/README.md

 ### Instructions

 The purpose of this assignment is to help you become more familiar with basic R coding.
+To get started, please create a [GitHub.com](https://www.github.com) account if you have not already done so.
+Then apply for the [academic research discount](https://help.github.com/articles/applying-for-an-academic-research-discount/) so you can create *private* GitHub repositories.

-To get started, you should "fork" this GitHub repository.
-First log in to GitHub using your personal account.
-Then click on the "Fork" button at the top-right of this page.
+After doing this, please "fork" this GitHub repository.
+Click on the "Fork" button at the top-right of this page.
 After doing so, you will have your own copy of this repository.
+Go into the settings of your repository and **make sure it is listed as "private"**.

-Next make sure you have the `git` software [installed](https://git-scm.com/downloads).
+Next make sure you have the `git` software [installed](https://git-scm.com/downloads) on your personal computer.
 Then on GitHub, copy the URL of **your** repository (see the `Clone or download` button on the top right of the page).
 At the command line, enter the following command (replacing `<clone URL>` with the actual URL):

 ```
 git clone <clone URL>